From surfing to robots to checking out an infamous red-light district, here is our list of awesome things to do in Fukuoka.

 15) Go Vintage Shopping in Daimyo

-Daimyo is an awesome change of pace to the rest of the shopping areas in Fukuoka.
+Daimyo is an awesome change of pace to the rest of the shopping areas in central Fukuoka.

 It is a must-visit place for fashion-conscious people, filled with tiny boutiques, retro stores and second-hand shops.